lversace/cswebapi/README.md

 ```

 Restore the database file
-To run the application, start the Visua Studio Solutiion and run the application.
+To run the application, start the Visua Studio Solution and run the application.

 ```shell